rmetzler/bliki/wiki/people/rincewind.md

 prompted it, but at one point I told her to stop worrying about all the better programmers out there: from everyone else's point of view, she was already a wizard.
-There might be better wizards, and worse wizards, but she'd already passed any sort of bright line delimiting "not a programmer" from "programmer".
+There might be better wizards, and worse wizards, but she'd already passed any sort of bright line delimiting “not a programmer” from “programmer.”

 I think self-identification is important, and overlooked.